-It is increasingly common for major funding agencies and many journals to require data sharing as part of their requirements for funding or publication.
+It is increasingly common for major funding agencies and many journals to stipulate Open Data/Data Sharing as part of their requirements for funding or publication.

-In addition to meeting publisher and funder requirements, sharing data also:
+In addition to meeting publisher and funder requirements, open data also:

 Repositories exist to collect and preserve scholarly data.
-Depositing your data in a repository helps facilitate not only preservation, but also discovery and citation.
-Just keep in mind that not every subject repository will accept your data nor are all repositories suited for long-term preservation.
+Data deposited in a repository helps facilitate not only preservation, but also discovery and citation.
+Just keep in mind that not every subject repository will accept all data nor are all repositories suited for long-term preservation.